E-Learning Day Program

 Students are NOT required to be online during a specific time on an e-learning day.

 Teachers will be available via email during normal school hours (8:00 am - 3:15 pm) to answer questions that students or parents/guardians may have about accessing or completing e-learning assignments.
 Students and parents/guardians can send emails to teachers from the staff directory on the school homepage.

-Due to possible technology or internet issues at home (including lack of access due to bad weather), students have up to three school days after school resumes to submit their e-learning assignments.
+Due to possible technology or internet issues at home (including lack of access due to bad weather), students will have an opportunity after school resumes to submit their e-learning assignments.

-Students will be marked absent in Skyward if they do not complete their e-learning assignments within three school days.
+Students will be marked absent in Skyward if they do not complete their e-learning assignments.

-The E-Learning Day Program is a unique way to keep education moving forward while also keeping our students safe during severe weather days.
+The E-Learning Day Program is a unique way to keep education moving forward while also keeping our students safe.
 Thanks for your continued support as we implement new and innovative programs in District 218!
 Please email or call a school administrator if you have questions about the E-Learning Day Program.